-Digital data certifying that a public key is owned by the party specified, validity of which is certified by the digital signature of the relevant CA affixed thereto.
+Digital data certifying that a public key is owned by the party specified, validity of which is certified by the digital signature of the relevant CA that is affixed thereto.
+Digital Certificate is referred to as "Certificate" hereinafter.

 Escrow

 Escrow means the placement (entrustment) of an asset in the control of an independent third party.